rsalmond/TIL/five dollar words.md

 Gelid: icy, extremely cold.

+Hidebound: unwilling to change because of tradition or convention.

 Heterodox: not conforming with accepted (orthodox) standards or beliefs.

 Immanent: inherent.
 Or: within the limits of possible experience or knowledge (opposite of transcendent).